Buying real estate in Congo-Brazzaville?

 We have built our property pack about Congo-Brazzaville with the intention to clarify all these things.

-Sources and methodology: we identified grey zones by analyzing registration requirements in Law n°26-2022 via ClientEarth and dispute patterns from the World Justice Project Rule of Law Index.
-We also incorporated case studies from our own advisory work in Congo-Brazzaville.
+Sources and methodology: we identified grey zones by analyzing the registration and dispute provisions in Law n°26-2022 alongside rule-of-law data from the World Justice Project Index.
+We also drew on the U.S. State Department 2025 report and our own case research on property disputes in Congo-Brazzaville.

 Can foreigners safely buy property using a local nominee in Congo-Brazzaville?

-Using a local nominee to hold property on your behalf in Congo-Brazzaville is legally risky and generally not recommended because your control depends on a private side-agreement that may be difficult to enforce in a dispute.
+Using a local nominee to buy property in Congo-Brazzaville is legally risky and generally not recommended, because your real ownership depends entirely on a private side-agreement that may be very difficult to enforce in a Congolese court if the nominee decides not to cooperate.

-Purchasing through a locally registered company is a legitimate option, especially for investors, but it adds administrative overhead and does not bypass the prohibition on rural land purchases.
+Buying through a locally registered company is a legitimate option in Congo-Brazzaville, especially for investors, but for a simple residential purchase it adds corporate registration costs, annual compliance, and tax reporting obligations, and it does not bypass the rural/customary land restriction that applies to all foreigners.

-Sources and methodology: we assessed nominee risks using the World Justice Project Rule of Law Index and enforcement frameworks from OHADA.
-We also drew on our proprietary case data from foreign buyers in Congo-Brazzaville.
+Sources and methodology: we assessed nominee risks using the enforcement framework in OHADA's execution procedures and dispute predictability data from the World Justice Project Rule of Law Index.
+We also reviewed the Law n°26-2022 succession provisions and incorporated our own analysis of nominee arrangements in Congo-Brazzaville.

 What happens if a foreigner dies owning property in Congo-Brazzaville?

-There are no specific restrictions preventing foreign heirs from reselling inherited property, as long as the property right is cleanly registered and transferable under the same rules that apply to any foreign owner.
+There are no specific restrictions preventing foreign heirs from reselling inherited property in Congo-Brazzaville, as long as the property is cleanly registered and the titre foncier has been properly transferred to their name through the succession process.

-The most common inheritance complication is when the deceased held informal or disputed rights rather than a registered titre foncier, which means heirs inherit the legal problem, so the best way to avoid this is to ensure clean registration during your lifetime.
+The most common inheritance complication foreigners encounter in Congo-Brazzaville is when the deceased only held informal or poorly documented rights rather than a proper titre foncier, because in that case the heirs inherit the documentation problem along with the property, and the best way to avoid this is to make sure the property is fully registered before or at the time of purchase.

 infographics rental yields citiesCongo-Brazzaville